samanthaming/samanthaming.com/articles/tidbits/81-how-to-check-if-array-includes-a-value.md

 ## Caveats of `indexOf`

-So far, I have show you values where both `includes` and `indexOf` work interchangeably.
-However there is one value, where they differ 🤭
+So far, I have shown you values where both `includes` and `indexOf` work interchangeably.
+However, there is one value, where they differ 🤭

 ```javascript
 const array = [NaN];